Suggested links

 Support Groups

-For those who have a panic disorder and feel they have nobody they can talk to, a support group is a safe and supportive environment to share what they are going through with others who have experienced the same or similar issues.
+For those who have a panic disorder and feel they have nobody they can talk to, a support group is a safe and supportive environment for them to share what they are going through with others who have experienced the same or similar issues.

 • Cut down on your caffeine intake or eliminate it entirely